 When someone gets arrested in the United States, it is common for the defense attorney to attempt to work out a plea bargain or agreement where only a misdemeanor goes on the accused person's record and they don't have to go to jail.
 If, however, the person is here in the United States on a green card, that adds a layer of legal complexity.
 Here we'll discuss the question: Is a misdemeanor charge a small enough deal to avoid trouble with your U.S. immigration status?

-If only the analysis were that easy.
-Whether a crime is a "misdemeanor," "felony," or some other classification means very little in the world of immigration law, which tends to assign its own definition to crimes.
+Whether the crime someone is charged with is labeled a "misdemeanor," "felony," or some other classification means little in the world of immigration law, which tends to assign its own definition to crimes.

-The grounds of deportability also name certain crimes specifically, which would in most cases make you deportable whether or not they were charged as misdemeanors or felonies: for example, drug crimes, illegal firearms possession or sales, domestic violence, stalking, child abuse or neglect, and so on.
+The grounds of deportability also name certain crimes specifically, which would in most cases make the immigrant deportable whether or not the crimes were charged as misdemeanors or felonies: for example, drug crimes, illegal firearms possession or sales, domestic violence, stalking, child abuse or neglect, and so on.

 You need to tell your criminal defense lawyer about your immigration status as soon as possible.
-Then find out how much he or she knows about the immigration laws.
-It may not be much – in which case you should be sure to consult with an experienced immigration lawyer, as well.
+Then find out how much your lawyer knows about U.S. immigration law concerning crimes.
+It might not be much, in which case you should be sure to consult with an experienced immigration lawyer, as well.